apitable/apitable/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question?
-about: Submit any question about APITable you curious.
+about: Submit any questions about APITable.
 title: 'question: Q&A...'
 labels: 'question'
 assignees: ''

 ---

-## Any question?
+## Any questions?